Screening for prostate cancer

 If you have a raised PSA, your doctor will refer you to a specialist for further tests.
 These tests include an examination of your prostate gland and possibly a prostate biopsy.
 We have detailed information about prostate cancer tests.

-Some men may start having regular PSA tests if they have an increased risk of prostate cancer.
+Some men may start having regular PSA tests at an earlier age if they have an increased risk of developing prostate cancer.

 If you have family members with prostate cancer

 There is some evidence to show that prostate cancer can run in families.
 This means that if you have a relative diagnosed with prostate cancer, your risk is higher than in the general population.
 Your risk is higher if

 - It is your brother who was diagnosed

 - The relative was younger than 60 when they were diagnosed

 - You have several relatives diagnosed with prostate cancer

 Currently doctors don’t know the best way to monitor people who are at high risk.
 But if you have a family history of prostate cancer, you may want to discuss screening with your GP.
 They will look at your family history and the ages of your relatives when they were diagnosed.